GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: R100/R2700 astrometry

 \section{R100/R2700 astrometry}

 As mentioned in Section \ref{obscal}, we verified that the R100 data was aligned with the Gaia DR3 astrometric frame through comparisons to aligned HST images from the MAST archive.
-Since the R100 and R2700 data cubes were created using the same calibration pipeline, they should be aligned to the same frame.

-This assumption was verified by comparing the \oiiib integrated intensity maps of each cube.
-As seen in Figure \ref{r100r2700}, the two maps feature three coincident peaks, and thus do not suffer from any astrometric issues (i.e., rotation, scaling, or offsets).
+These comparisons are shown in the top row of Figure \ref{r100r2700}.
+We also verify that the R100 and R2700 data cubes are aligned to the same frame by collapsing each over wavelength ranges corresponding to \hb, \oiiiab, and \ha+\niiab (see bottom row of Figure \ref{r100r2700}).
+As seen in Figure \ref{r100r2700}, these maps thus do not suffer from any astrometric issues (i.e., rotation, scaling, or systematic offsets).